RandomNoun7/95b0aad9cee27075e2d846f17af26af2/wsus_blog.md

 * (Act) Ran the bolt command
 * (Assert) The output from the command is the same as the metadata information

-So this means we're already doing some kind of testing, but it still doesn't answer the question of Why should I test.
+So this means we're already doing some kind of testing, but it still doesn't answer the question of 'Why should I test?'.
 Testing our tasks means that as we add functionality or change things, we can be sure that it still behaves the same way.
 And by using an automated testing tool (because let's be honest who likes manual testing anyway!) we can run the tests in our module CI pipeline.

 ## What testing tools are out there?